perpetualintelligence/docs/docfx_project/articles/terminal/gs/templates.md

 ```
 using Microsoft.Extensions.Hosting;
 using Microsoft.Extensions.Logging;
-using PerpetualIntelligence.Terminal.Configuration.Options;
+using OneImlx.Terminal.Configuration.Options;
-using PerpetualIntelligence.Terminal.Integration;
+using OneImlx.Terminal.Integration;
-using PerpetualIntelligence.Terminal.Licensing;
+using OneImlx.Terminal.Licensing;
-using PerpetualIntelligence.Terminal.Services;
+using OneImlx.Terminal.Services;

 namespace terminalNewTerminalTemplateDotNetLatest
 {